ErikSanzana/final-bad-request/front/README.md

 nacho{

-  - holi
+           -holi
-  - 02-03 : register and log in components + views
+           -02-03 : register and log in components + views

 }